Huhngoku/ADVOCATE/doc/trace/traceElements/wait_group.md

 ```
 W,[tpre],[tpost],[id],[opW],[delta],[val],[pos]
 ```
 where `W` identifies the element as a wait group element.
 The following sets are set as follows:

-- [tpre] $\in\mathbb N: This is the value of the global counter when the routine starts the execution of the lock or unlock function
+- [tpre] $\in\mathbb N: This is the value of the global counter when the operation starts the execution of the lock or unlock function
-- [tpost] $\in\mathbb N: This is the value of the global counter when the routine has finished its operation.
+- [tpost] $\in\mathbb N: This is the value of the global counter when the operation has finished its operation.
 - [id] $\in\mathbb N: This is the unique id identifying this wait group
 - [opW]: This filed identifies the operation type that was executed on the wait group: